tudelft3d/val3dity/README.md

     $ ./val3dity --help

+## Using val3dity as a library

+val3dity can be compiled as a library:

+    $ cmake .. -DLIBRARY=true

+There is a simple example of how to use it in `./demo_lib`, to compile:

+    $ cmake .. -DLIBRARY=true

 ## Unit tests

 To verify that everything went fine during the compilation, run the unit tests (from the root folder of val3dity) (this requires `pip install pytest pyyaml`):